 By giving to United Way, you support funding for programs and initiatives that help youth to graduate high school ready for college and a career and lower-to-moderate income families to become more financially secure.
 United Way also funds programs and services that provide access to immediate, emergency basic needs such as food and shelter.

-- Nearly $4 million to provide children with early childhood education, improve grade-level reading skills and ensure middle grade students have the academic skills needed for high school success.
+More than $3.2 million to provide children with early learning and development programs, improve grade-level reading skills and ensure middle grade students have the academic skills needed for high school success.

 How have gifts to United Way of Central and Northeastern Connecticut made a difference locally?

-- Nearly 600 middle grade students acquired the academic skills needed for high school success.
+- 85% of middle grade students acquired the academic skills needed for high school

-- Over 2,300 people accessed healthy food through Meals on Wheels programs.
+- 1,982 individuals accessed healthy food through Meals on Wheels programs

-- More than 3,000 people found safety/services related to sexual assault or domestic violence.
+- 6,270 individuals found safety/services related to sexual assault or domestic violence